“Agile Adoption: Reducing bugs and improving design”

 In the last few years, a few agile methods have been proposed and adopted by the software industry.
 However, benefits from agile software processes and the applicability of agile methods in large and complex software development organizations are still of significant concern to practitioners.
 Two fundamental problems have been recognized, the inability of the organizations to construct, execute and manage agile software development processes and the absence of a model to control agile adoption and improvement.
 Researchers and practitioners have built up various assessment tools and frameworks for the assessment of agile software development methods however there is no single framework that can be utilized as a guide or directing vision model to build, execute or manage agile software development methods.
 In this manner, a standard framework or a model is required for the implementation and improvement of an agile methodology in a software development organization

-- Design in business context focuses on understanding customers’ needs and visualizing future products and services to address those needs.
+- Design in a business context focuses on understanding customers’ needs and visualizing future products and services to address those needs.
 Designers continually test idea thoughts with users to arrive at the most important future state.
-The good design addresses those needs in a human-centred way, striving to create a future state that adapts to the customer.
+Good design addresses those needs in a human-centered way, striving to create a future state that adapts to the customer.

 - Design and agile development are philosophically aligned and structurally compatible.

 - This process is successful when roles and responsibilities are unambiguous and the team works toward the shared goal of delivering however much user value as fast as possible.
 Teams should too tightly be integrated, with representatives from design and development checking in on a daily basis.